dino-/py-mkvenv/README.md

 You should now be able to run it, type check it with mypy, etc.

+To build the AppImage, run `util/bin/mkappimage.sh`.
+If all goes well, you should now have a binary named something like `py-mkvenv-75d2222-x86_64.AppImage`.

+This binary could be renamed to something like `py-mkvenv-1.4-x86_64.AppImage` if you wish the version number to be explicit in the filename.

-You will need the AppDir tool [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy) and the AppImage plugin [linuxdeploy-plugin-appimage](https://github.com/linuxdeploy/linuxdeploy-plugin-appimage).
+Note: You will need the AppDir tool [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy) and the AppImage plugin [linuxdeploy-plugin-appimage](https://github.com/linuxdeploy/linuxdeploy-plugin-appimage).
 These need to be set executable and must be on your PATH.

-The project's `requirements.txt` will pull in `pyinstaller` which will be used to build a distributable standalone directory in `dist`

-First, prep the AppDir with one provided for this project like this:

-    $ cp -r util/resources/AppDir .

-Next, build a standalone distributable directory with `pyinstaller`.

-    $ pyinstaller py-mkvenv.spec

-Move those build artifacts into the AppDir directory.

-    $ mv dist/py-mkvenv AppDir/usr/share

-Finally, run `linuxdeploy` to complete the process of creating the AppImage

-    $ linuxdeploy-x86_64.AppImage --appdir=AppDir --output=appimage

-You should now have a binary named something like `py-mkvenv-75d2222-x86_64.AppImage`.

-This binary could be renamed to something like `py-mkvenv-1.4-x86_64.AppImage` if you wish the version number to be explicit in the filename.

-These steps will likely be automated in the future.

 ### Updating the libraries